workflowr/workflowr/README.md

 ## Quick start

-workflowr builds on several software tools including [Git][git], [pandoc][] and
+Workflowr builds on several software tools including [Git][git], [pandoc][] and
 [knitr][], **but you do not need to have experience using any of these tools to get started with workflowr.** You only need to know how to